Here are details of all the services available to you without coming into a library.

 Online Library members

 - Sign up to borrow eBooks and eAudiobooks, which may be downloaded to your computer, tablet, device or compatible eReader.
 There are no charges or fines to pay and items automatically expire at the end of the loan period.

-- Choose from over 3000 top-selling eMagazine titles, which you can download and read completely free of charge on your computer or mobile device.
+- Choose from nearly 4000 top-selling eMagazine titles, which you can download and read completely free of charge on your computer or mobile device.
 Once downloaded the magazines do not delete unless you choose to delete them.